HenryFBP/guilty-gear-combo-string-wasd-converter/README.md

 ## Changing the keybinds

 Currently, there is no way to do this other than editing `convert.js`.
+This is a planned feature